canvasxyz/canvas-docs/docs/api.md

 Sources are *not* transitive; to import data from a contract imported by a previous contract, you must define it explicitly.
-This is because we don't have a guaranteed way of retrieving the contract code of previous contracts.
+This is because we don't have a way to retrieve the code of previous contracts.

 To see sources in action, take a look at the [unit tests](https://github.com/canvasxyz/canvas/blob/main/packages/core/test/sources.test.ts).